-Here are 10 of the weirdest Elden Ring weapons you’ve ever seen!
+Here are 10 of the weirdest Elden Ring weapons locations and types you’ve ever seen!

 1. Bastard’s Stars (one of the coolest Elden Ring weapons)